Skip to content

 What does the confidence overlay show?

-Toggle Show word regions to display colour-coded bounding boxes around each recognized word.
+Toggle Show word regions to display color-coded bounding boxes around each recognized word.
 Green = high confidence (80%+), yellow = moderate (50-80%), red = low confidence (below 50%).
 Use this to spot words that may need manual correction.

 Can I use OCR on handwritten text?